The Natural Balance of Honour

 Etymologically, this fairly recent English word, used to translate the German Einfühlung, derives, via the late Latin sympathia, from the Greek συμπάθεια - συμπαθής - and is thus formed from the prefix σύν (sym) together with παθ- [root of πάθος] meaning enduring/suffering, feeling: πάσχειν, to endure/suffer.

-As used and defined by The Numinous Way, empathy - ἐμπάθεια - is a natural human faculty: that is, a noble intuition about another human being or another living being.
-When empathy is developed and used, as envisaged by The Numinous Way, it is a specific and extended type of συμπάθεια.
+In my writings, empathy - ἐμπάθεια - is used to describe a particular and natural human faculty: that is, a noble intuition about another human being or another living being.
+When empathy is developed and used, as envisaged by my 'philosophy of pathei-mathos', it is a specific and extended type of συμπάθεια.
 That is, it is a type of and a means to knowing and understanding another human being and/or other living beings - and thus differs in nature from compassion.

 Notes